sadeeqilu/JsonToXML/doc/install.md

 `</VirtualHost>`
 </code>

-Notice that we’ve updated the DocumentRoot to our new directory and ServerAdmin to an email that the your_domain site administrator can access.
+Notice that we’ve updated the DocumentRoot to our new directory and ServerAdmin to an email that the biggyjsontoxml.com site administrator can access.
 We’ve also added two directives: ServerName, which establishes the base domain that should match for this virtual host definition, and ServerAlias, which defines further names that should match as if they were the base name.

 Save and close the file when you are finished.